elastisys/compliantkubernetes/docs/user-guide/metrics.md

 #### Pod health

-The Pods dashboard (Kubernetes/Compute resources/Pods) gives a quick overview of the status (health) of a pod in the cluster.
-By selecting a pod in the "pod" dropdown metrics for CPU, Memory, and Network I/O is showed for that node.
+The Pods dashboard (Kubernetes/Compute resources/Pods) gives a quick overview of the status (health) of a Pod in the cluster.
+By selecting a Pod in the "Pod" dropdown metrics for CPU, Memory, and Network I/O is showed for that node.
 The time frame can be changed either by using the time dropdown or selecting directly in the graphs.

 ![Pod health](../img/pod_health.png "Pod health")